COVID-19/Coronavirus: Important Update on West Heath Surgery Services

 You do not need to call anyone regarding your symptoms unless you have an underlying health condition which you are concerned about or your symptoms are severe enough that you need medical attention e.g. you are short of breath.
 If you do have a question or want to talk someone about your symptoms, please call NHS 111 or access their online advice portal by clicking here.

 For all non-Coronavirus queries, we are conducting initial patient appointments by telephone or video.
-This is to keep patients safe.
+This is to keep patients and our team safe.
 You can book your appointment in the usual way, with our app or by calling reception.

 The GP will arrange a face-to-face appointment for you, if they think it’s safe for you to come in.
 They will discuss this with you during your telephone/video call.